franciscoguemes/DbWS/README.md

 ## What is a context?
 A "Context" is what a user can conceptually do i.e. A user may work in Project X, then working in "Project X" may be considered a Context.
-For the user to work in "Project X" (That specific context) the system will have to open a series of applications (i.e. Eclipse IDE, the browser, etc ...) each of this applications with a specific configuration (i.e. Eclipse IDE with the Workspace _A_ and the Working Set _W_, the browser may need to be logged as an
+For the user to work in "Project X" (That is an specific context) the system will have to open a series of applications (i.e. Eclipse IDE, the browser, etc ...) each of this applications with a specific configuration (i.e. Eclipse IDE with the Workspace _A_ and the Working Set _W_, the browser may need to be logged as an